 Some landlords did leave the profession but it didn’t have the intended effect Mr Osborne was looking for.
 That’s because many individual landlords with a handful of buy to let properties changed their status from paying tax as an individual, to that of a company.
 In this sense they would be paying corporation tax.

 And, because limited companies can treat mortgage interest as a cost and corporation tax and dividend tax rates are much less than the income tax rate for higher-rate taxpayers, it made sense for a vast number of private landlords to go down this route.
 Even today, many landlords consider setting up a limited company rather than paying tax as an individual property investor.

 It that’s you though it’s worth looking carefully at the pros and cons before making that final decision.
 That’s because, like many things in life, nothing is ever black and white ie there are both advantages and disadvantages to becoming a limited company when investing in buy to let property.
 To try and help you determine whether buying houses and apartments to rent out via a limited company is tax-efficient for your individual circumstances, we have listed both sides of the argument below:

 Tax treatment of profits

 For private landlords, profits from rental income are taxed via income tax alongside their other earnings.
-Income above your personal allowance is taxed at the following rates.
-Currently, the standard personal tax-free allowance is £12,500 (although this reduces if your income is over £100,000).
+That means adding the money made from rental income to the amount you receive from a salary, as well as any other money received from shares or dividends.
+Income above your personal allowance is taxed at the rates listed below.
+Currently, the standard personal tax-free allowance is £12,571 (although this reduces if your income is over £100,000).

 |Tax Band||Income||Tax Rate|